Skip to main content

 • hmpps-production-private-nacl

-Stopping access from the MOJ to an application via the Modernisation Platform Transit Gateway
+Stopping inbound access from the MOJ to an application via the Modernisation Platform Transit Gateway

 Due to the way Network Firewall applies rules in AWS (see here ), this section only covers changes to the VPC NACLs.